january short story practice with Hele.

 mother was also confused.

-norris! she said. you had better get practicing! let’s try a few rounds now.
+norris! she said, crossly. you had better get practicing! let’s try a few rounds now.

 he followed her onto the lawn.

-mother herself was a dreadful sportswoman, always had been. she could barely hold a ball, let alone throw it. norris had to stand just a few feet in front of her to have any hope of the ball reaching him, and he lept backwards as he made his clumsy hit so as not to whack her on the chin.
+mother herself was a dreadful sportswoman, always had been. she could barely hold a ball, let alone throw it. norris had to stand just a few feet in front of her to have any hope of the ball reaching him, and he would leap backwards as he made his clumsy hit, so as not to whack her on the chin.

 each time, the ball would roll from the bat and thud solidly to the ground, without so much as a small bounce in the direction of the wicket.